Hookz/pentominoes/README.md

 You may use your own structure if you have good reasons for it.

-## Deadline to upload presentation and code of first phase
+## Deadline to Upload the Presentation and Code of First Phase

 **October 10th, 2019 at 23:59 (CET)**